Why Is the Graceful Leap of Joyful Dolphins a Celebration of Life’s Endless Wonders? (2025)

 Ecological Context: Ocean Wildlife Interactions That Encourage Aerial Displays

-We explore the world around each dolphin leap.
-In coastal areas and open seas, different factors influence when dolphins leap.
-These moments are linked to finding food, escaping danger, and social interactions.
+We explore the world surrounding each dolphin leap.
+In coastal areas and open seas, many ecological factors influence when dolphins leap.
+These movements are linked to foraging, predator avoidance, communication, and social behaviour.

 Human Encounters with Cheerful Sea Creatures: Responsible Observation and Impact